- Live Rates

 Making an offer on a home is an important step in the home buying process, especially in a hot real estate market like Seattle.
 But how much should you offer on a house in the Seattle area?
 Where do you even begin?
 This article explains how to make a “market-based” offer in order to increase your chance for acceptance.

-The Seattle real estate market has recently cooled over the past few months with prices actually dipping slightly since July 2018.
-That said, there’s a lot of demand for housing, but not enough inventory to meet it.
-This forces home buyers to compete fiercely.
+The Seattle real estate market looks a lot different than it did a few years ago.
+That said, there’s a lot of demand for housing but not enough inventory to meet it.
+This forces homebuyers to compete fiercely.
 It also underscores the importance of making a strong offer when buying a home in Seattle.

 Most sellers in the area know what the real estate market is like.
 After all, there’s been plenty of news coverage on the subject.
 They also know that they’ll get plenty of offers from buyers.
 Bear this in mind when making an offer on a home in Seattle.

 If your first offer is weak (meaning it’s below the actual market value of the home), there’s a good chance the seller will reject your offer in favor of a higher one.
 This is how it works in an active real estate market with plenty of buyers.

 Sellers use all kinds of strategies when setting their asking prices.
 Some strategies are more valid than others.
-Some properties are “priced to sell,” which means the sellers have priced it at or below market value to sell it quickly.
-On the other end of the spectrum, you might encounter some homes that are priced above market value, for whatever reason.
+Some properties are “priced to sell,” which means the sellers have priced their homes at or below market value to sell quickly.
+On the other end of the spectrum, you might encounter some homes that are priced above market value for whatever reason.

 How do you know whether the asking amount is reasonable or far-fetched?
 You look at the market.
 Specifically, you look at recent sales of comparable homes in the same area.
 This is what real estate professionals refer to as comparable sales, or “comps.”
 This is a good place to start when shaping your offer.